 - A preference with the tank is to also have a tight and fitted lid, the Six Lines have been known to jump!

-If you are thinking of purchasing a Six Line Wrasse at the beginning of your aquarium and hobbyist journey, it is important to know what other fish would be compatible with it.
+If you are thinking of purchasing a Six Line Wrasse fish at the beginning of your fishkeeping journey, it is important to know what other fish would be compatible with it.
 Six Lines thrive within community environments.
 So, lets check out the fish that would complement the Wrasses well, and become good tank mates.